MinsungYoon/CS686_MPA/PA1/README.md

 ### Submission Guide
 You have to submit a report.
 - Report: Make a PDF file containing visualization results.

 Please submit the .pdf file via KLMS.

+If you have any trouble, feel free to contact the TA (minsung.yoon@kaist.ac.kr).

 ---